PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 > #### DNS record types .. ![](../info.png)
 > A full list of DNS record types can be found on Wikipedia at this URL https://en.wikipedia.org/wiki/List_of_DNS_record_types

 Under the hood the  `concordant` module firstly performs an `SRV` query, this returns the port number for the service and a `CNAME` record (canonical name record).
-It then perform a host lookup - `A` record - against the `CNAME` to obtain an IP address for the service.
+It then performs a host lookup - `A` record - against the `CNAME` to obtain an IP address for the service.
 Once we have these two pieces of information we can proceed to connect to and consume the service.
 The `concordant` module takes care of all of this detail for us, however it is important to understand what is happening internally.

 There's a distinct format for forming services endpoint, for instance the `adderservice` and `auditservice` constants in the `resolve` route middleware found in the `micro/routes/add.js`file are declared like so: